20 Mar COVID-19 ADVICE BY DR.HON: Reusing Masks by Home Sanitization

 I hope citizens will save time and money, as well as exposure, by renewing masks at home to protect themselves and others.
-Hospitals and other institutions may also consider this practical proposition.
-Some public agency should undertake direct verification for a high return-on-investment!
+Hospitals and other institutions may also consider this practical proposition in general.
+But even the best theory needs testing.
+Some public agency institution should undertake direct verification of this as a high-yield investment!

 I welcome suggestions and questions by readers or audience.